PROPOSALS FOR NEW LARGE AND LONG PROGRAMS SOLICITED FOR 2024

 This page describes the general Large and Long Program (LLP) proposal process.
 Additional details pertaining to a specific call for proposals can be found on the current Call for Proposals.

-Letters of Intent to propose a LLP must be received by email to firstname.lastname@example.org by 23:59 Hawaii–Aleutian Standard Time (GMT-10), February 4, 2020.
-Letters should include the information below, formatted as follows.
+Letters of Intent to propose an LLP must be received by email to email@example.com typically in early February of the cycle year.
+Letters must include the following information, in the order listed:

 - Title of Project